NixOS/rfcs/rfcs/0042-config-option.md

 ## Backwards compatibility for configuration settings

-By having a single option instead of many, we by default keep responsibility for backwards compatibility at upstream.
+By having a single option instead of many, we by default keep responsibility for backwards compatibility in upstream.
 This however also means that if upstream breaks backwards compatibility, instead of the NixOS module fixing it up, the user would have to do it themselves by adjusting their NixOS configuration.
 However, because such `config` options allow deep introspection into their values, it is possible to provide backwards compatibility in the module itself.
 This is possible by not using `config` directly to write the configuration file, but instead transforming it first, adjusting everything that's needed.
-For a simple `key = value` type configuration format, this could look as follows:
+For a simple `key = value` type configuration format, this could look as follows (TODO: Verify that this code works):

 ```nix
 { config, lib, ... }: with lib;